Welcome to West Valley College Transfer Center

 - Identify your GE pattern (IGETC or CSU GE)

-- For UC and CSU transfers, visit assist.org to see which courses are required for your major.
-This tool should be used in conjunction with requirements listed on the transfer university’s website to ensure up-to-date information.
+- For UC and CSU transfers, visit Assist to see which courses are required for your major

-- Research the colleges and universities to which you are considering transferring
+- Research the colleges and universities you are considering transferring to

 - Create an educational plan with a counselor